trilobite-poetry/trilobite-poetry.github.io/issues/_current/hibard.md

 ---
 title: "Four Translations"
 contributor: Tom Hibard
-issue: "People used to have cool names, like Kimball Flaccus"
+issue: "People used to have cool names like Kimball Flaccus"
 ---

 ## The Poem Interrupted